How To Fill Out Your AACOMAS Application

 Pay attention to your Letters of Recommendation

-For your application to stand out, you should include at least one letter of recommendation from an osteopath.
+For your application to stand out, you should include at least one letter of recommendation from a DO.
 Doing so will give the committee proof that you have in-depth knowledge and experience in this field.
 Try to convince your recommenders to write strong letters that highlight your skills.

 Grammatical Errors

-Submitting an application with grammar and spelling mistakes is arguably the most common mistake that students make.
+Submitting an application with grammar and spelling mistakes is one of the most common mistakes students make.
 You should always proofread your application before submitting it.
-Make sure that anything you submit is entirely free of errors as spelling mistakes and grammatical errors can give a negative first impression.
+Make sure that anything you submit is entirely free of errors, as spelling and grammatical errors can give a negative first impression.

 Quantity over Quality

 It is excellent to have numerous years of experience in the working industry.
-You should include only relevant experience from the last ten years in your application; pay attention to the quality of your experience rather than the quantity.
+However, you should include only relevant experience from the last ten years in your application; pay attention to the quality of your experience rather than the quantity.

 Being Repetitive